When individuals are under the influence of drugs or alcohol, they are far more likely to experience problems, cause trouble, or get hurt at work.

 What To Do Next?

 Have you had a positive drug test at work?
-We are here for you.
+We at Landmark Recovery are here for you.

-If you or a loved one needs help with substance abuse, get in touch today.
+If you or a loved one needs help with substance abuse, get in touch with our 24/7 recovery specialists today.
 At Landmark Recovery, we have the skills an specialized programs to help you overcome and experience recovery from your addiction.